THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 I also brought a green coconut back, as there are enough small trees for me to reach up and twist one off.
 Back on SH I chopped off the top and the bottom and drilled a hole for drinking.
 Afterward, I tried to open it for the meat but I mostly just ended up with fibers in my coconut and pretty much everywhere else on the boat.
 Next time, I’ll husk the coconut properly onshore.

 One night, we got a spectacular sunset behind Koa, the dormant volcano.
-We can’t always see Koa due to humidity in the air, but when we do it’s pretty awesome.
+We couldn’t always see Koa due to humidity in the air, but when we did it was pretty awesome.

 The swell was still pretty southerly and we were getting rocked quite a bit, but it’s hard to leave a nice spot where we are all alone.
 There were at most two sailboats in sight, but they were at least a mile away.
 A few times a day a local longboat passed by, we think it’s a ferry from Pangai to the main village on Uiha, the large island to the south of Tatafa.
 It was even harder to leave after our last night, where we fell asleep listening to whalesong through our hulls.